12 Remote Internships for High Schoolers in 2023

 2. Adapt Your Search

-With COVID-19 still impacting businesses across our country, looking for an internship may require adapting your preferences to opportunities that better align with working remotely.
+Since the shifts to the workforce that began during the COVID-19 pandemic, looking for an internship may require adapting your preferences to opportunities that better align with working remotely.
 For example, it is a lot easier to pursue opportunities such as journalism, software engineering, and marketing in a remote environment as compared to mechanical engineering and healthcare.

 While it may be difficult to find opportunities in a field you’re interested in, it’s important to not give up hope and try to be resourceful when finding opportunities.
 Ask your teachers, counselor, and family members whether they know someone in your field of interest.
 Dig through LinkedIn profiles and try cold messaging business owners.